AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] use of camelCase when appropriate

 **Test Cases**
-Create variables and choose numbers that match the following six number types to verify your program works for each.
+Create variables and choose numbers that match the following number types to verify your program works for each.
 - [ ] Positive Integer
 - [ ] Negative Integer
 - [ ] Zero
-- [ ] One
 - [ ] Positive Double
 - [ ] Negative Double

-**Document and Present**
+**Document the output and submit your program as a java file.**

 <details><summary>Comments Requirement</summary>